 I've shared with you some simple ways you can tap into your calmer state of mind so you can be more resilient to the often chaotic world around you.

-Recognize and acknowledge your feelings
+Acknowledge your feelings

 Another way our body releases stress is through tears.
 Our tears act as a safety valve by releasing excess stress hormones such as cortisol.
 Chronic elevated levels of these hormones can cause physical ailments and negatively effect our mood and emotions.
 As stress often precedes a good cry, the sense of calm you experience afterward is the result of the hormonal release.

-"I'm able to control and minimize the stress from major life challenges and changes."
+I'm able to control and minimize the stress from major life challenges and changes.

 Do things that feed your soul

-There are many things you can do, such as listening to Meditations, going for walks and connecting with Mother Nature, or engaging in Yoga practices such as, Restorative Yoga, which is soothing and healing for your mind, body, and soul.
+There are many things you can do, such as listening to Meditations or going for walks and connecting with Mother Nature, You can engage in Yoga practices such as, Restorative Yoga, which is soothing and healing for your mind, body, and soul.
 You can also enjoy a good book while taking a candle-lit cleansing bath with Epson Salts and essential oils like Lavender or Ylang Ylang; I call these Spiritual Baths.

-"I have let go of mentally replaying negative situations in my mind."
+I have let go of mentally replaying negative situations in my mind.